 So, bottom line–I don’t have to be in charge to 1) win love or 2) prevent disasters.
 Don’t get me wrong.
 Bad stuff will happen though I really, really, really wish it wouldn’t.
 Normal, human safety precautions aside, the truly crappy events or situations seem to show up in everyone’s life at some time.
 At least, that’s been my experience and that of everyone I know and love.

 But….numbers one through three (above) still are true, even when the scary, out of control, heart wrenching events of our lives come barreling through.

 Lean on those ideas and consider, just for today, loosening the reins just a little bit, ok?
 I’m right there with you.

 Zelda graced our household for sixteen years, serving as protector, healer, companion, and role model.
-She was feline, all black, supremely sure of her worth, and maintained a Sicilian vendetta towards veterinarians (and anyone else who assaulted her dignity).
+She was feline, all black, supremely sure of her worth, and maintained a Sicilian-like vendetta towards veterinarians (and anyone else who assaulted her dignity).

 Last week, in the middle of a family crisis, Zelda let me know it was time to release her and let her proceed to the next adventure.
 I was, of course, out of town.

 I had known we were heading this direction for a while—the signs were there and my intuition told me it wouldn’t be long.
 I just wanted to make sure it all went “right.”
 You see, I had a plan and I was betting against the cosmic timer that I could ensure her a pain free death while still completing my “get it right” list.